-Desire is definitely the first ingredient if you want to be more adventurous.
-Like I say in my book 1000 Miles of Memories…
+Desire is the first ingredient if you want to be living an adventurous life.

 Step 2: Start Small

-One thing always leads to another and it wasn’t until a many years later that my crazy obsession for road trips and waking up in a new location every day took root.
-Listen to your heart and be ready to take a small step, even if it seems like a big one at the time.
+One thing always leads to another and it wasn’t until many years later that my crazy obsession for road trips and waking up in a new location every day took root.

 Step 4: Find a WOW Factor

-If we had just camped locally at the nearby beach, we would’ve had fun, but it might not have been enough adventure to offset the stress and cost of two tires.
+If we had just camped locally at the nearby beach, we would’ve had fun, but it might not have been enough fun to offset the stress and cost of two tires.